twcook/s3model.github.io/S3MPython/docs/_sources/config.rst.txt

 S3MPython has a significant number of configuration options, all with reasonable defaults.

-When the project is initialized a copy of the file *S3MPython.conf* is placed in the directory of your project root.
+When the project is initialized a copy of the file *S3MPython.conf* is placed in the directory of your project root as well as a directory named *s3model*.
+This directory contains the validation files and ontology for S3Model.

-This is a copy of the *S3MPython.conf*.
-If you open the *S3MPython.conf* file in your project, it will not have comments.
+Below is a copy of the *S3MPython.conf*.
+Using your favorite **plain-text editor**, you should open the *S3MPython.conf* file in your project, it will not have comments.
 Also the **prjpath:** variable should have the complete path to your project root as its value.

 .. code-block:: ini